-Device equipped with a keyboard and connected to a computer or a network testing text text string
+Device equipped with a keyboard and connected to a computer or a network text In communications, the content portion of a transmitted message.

 1. Process of running a program for the express purpose of discovering any errors it may contain.
 2. For computer-oriented systems, the process of verifying a system's ability to meet performance objectives in a simulated environment or validating its actual performance in a live environment.